Sira Subah: Administration

 Lastly, the Majmūndārs prepared the final documents of the "settlement" (i.e. the assessment and payment of tax) and promulgated it.

 Until the mid-seventeenth century, both villagers- and district (taluq) accounts had been prepared in the language and script of Kannada, the region's traditional language.

 However, after the Bijapur invasions, Maratha chieftains came to wield authority in the region and brought in with them various officials who introduced the Marathi language and script into the "public accounts."
-The new language found its way even into lands ruled by some poligar chiefs.
+The new language found its way even into lands ruled by some Palaiyakkarars (Polygars) chiefs.
 These chieftains had brought in Marathi-speaking horsemen from the northern Bijapur realms for their newly formed cavalry units; consequently, they resorted to hiring Maratha accountants for the benefit of these cavalrymen.
-After the province of Sira was created, the official language of the Moghul empire, Persian, came to be used.
+After the province of Sira was created, the official language of the Mughal empire, Persian, came to be used.